Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/ajParkour.md

 ## What does it do?

-[ajParkour](https://www.spigotmc.org/resources/ajparkour-rewards-1-7-10-1-18-x-mysql-storage-option.60909/) automatically generates parkour causes on the fly, below your players feet.
+[ajParkour](https://www.spigotmc.org/resources/ajparkour-rewards-1-7-10-1-18-x-mysql-storage-option.60909/) automatically generates parkour courses on the fly, below your players feet.

 ## Installation